 Clicking on the 'View' link will show further details of the pin added and brings that pin to the center of the map.

 - Participants can search for a place on the map by entering keywords of the location they are looking for, in the Search box.
-They can search for a location only within the area of consultation.

 - Participants can magnify and reduce the magnification of an area by clicking on the Zoom in and Zoom out buttons provided on the map.